All Episodes

 All right, that was my friend Stephen A. Smith on Hannity last night.

-But he gave also pretty darn good analysis as to why she didn't win.
+No, I think he would have preferred Kamala Harris win, but he gave also pretty darn good analysis as to why she didn't win.

-Anyway, I thought I think maybe there's a lesson there for everybody.
+Anyway, I thought, I think maybe there's a lesson there for everybody.

-There's been plenty of elections that I would would have liked my side to win, and we didn't win.
+There's been plenty of elections that I would have liked my side to win, and we didn't win.

 And I don't talk about leaving the country.